The Cheever Letters

 "The Cheever Letters" is the eighth episode of the fourth season of the American television sitcom Seinfeld (and the 48th episode overall).
 It first aired on NBC in the United States on October 28, 1992.
-In this episode, George and Susan break the news about the cabin burning down to Susan's parents, but the tension over this revelation is soon eclipsed by the content of letters from John Cheever found in the ruins of the cabin.
-Meanwhile, Jerry dates Elaine's secretary and inadvertently offends her during their dirty talk.
+In this episode, George and Susan must face the aftermath of Susan's father's treasured cabin burning down; Kramer needs to replace the Cuban cigars he lost in the fire; and Jerry must date Elaine's secretary so she does not quit on his account.
 The episode was written by Larry David, Elaine Pope and Tom Leopold, and directed by Tom Cherones.